Updated: 27th April 2021

 And Ecology, and Bernd Heinrich’s Bumblebee Economics.

-There is also one of my old favourites – a weighty two words together to form one word – bumblebee.
+There is also one of my old favourites by Ted Benton – a weighty two words together to form one word – bumblebee.

-Nevertheless, it appeared odd to me that we have ‘mason bees’, and ‘leafcutter bees’ written as two words – it seemed to suggest that the first word merely described the type of bee, and in that sense, I wondered whether we should really be writing ‘bumble bee’.
+Nevertheless, it seemed odd to me that we have ‘mason bees’, and ‘leafcutter bees’ written as two words.
+I felt it appeared to suggest that the first word merely described the type of bee, and in that sense, I wondered whether we should really be writing ‘bumble bee’.